aleen42/PersonalWiki/Programming/JavaScript/Framework/webpack/webpack_and_react/webpack_and_react.md

 > *.html

 Files of sites like (`*.html`) will be placed in the root of this project or if using Laravel, the place will be other one outside this project.
 Files emitted by webpack will be in `/build`, and imported by sites.
-Then, here I would like to use a case for teaching how to use webpack to bundle dependencies in a React project.
+Then, here I would like to use a case for teaching how to use webpack to bundle  files with different dependencies in a React project.

 ### 1. Init a